 Heavy Card Stock is the Way to Go

 Whatever you do, resist the “oh-so-convenient” urge to print your invitations at a photo kiosk!
-Photos are the only files that should ever be printed at a photo kiosk.
+Use photo kiosks only for printing photos.
 Even then, the quality is questionable.
 All other files require matte card stock that is from 80 to 110 lbs.
 (Ask the designer if you have questions.)

 Even in the event that you’re ordering invitations with photos as part of the design, avoid the photo kiosk.
-For designs that feature photos, I recommend 80-lb. silk cover paper, which is coated but not glossy.
+I recommend 80-lb. silk cover paper; it’s coated but not glossy.

 Basically you have four printing options: